Encoding Vs. Encryption: Explaining the Difference

 The primary differences between encryption and encoding are as follows:

-● Purpose
+Purpose

-Encryption is used to secure data converting the data into an unreadable format to protect it from unauthorized access.
-Encoding is used to represent data in a different format to protect the integrity of data for storage or transmission.
+Encryption is used to secure data, converting it into an unreadable format to protect it from unauthorized access.
+Encoding represents data in a different format to protect data integrity for storage or transmission.

-● Security
+Security

 Encryption offers a higher level of security than encoding.
 The reason is quite simple.
-The former uses complex algorithms and a specific key to convert data into an unreadable format that is literally impossible to crack by machines or humans.
-On the other hand, encoding converts data into a distinct format that is more human-readable, but when compared to its counterpart, it is quite possible for a machine or human to decode.
+The former uses complex algorithms and a specific key to convert data into an unreadable format that is impossible for machines or humans to crack.

-● Confidentiality
+Confidentiality

-● Algorithm
+Algorithm

-Encryption employs specific kinds of complex algorithms such as AES (Advanced Encryption Standard), RSA (Rivest-Shamir-Adleman), or DES (Data Encryption Standard) to encrypt the data.
-Encoding, however, uses different techniques that are typically simple and do not require a key to encode or decode data, such as Base64, Hexadecimal, etc., to represent the data in a unique form.
+Encoding, however, uses techniques typically simple and do not require a key to encode or decode data, such as Base64, Hexadecimal, etc., to represent the data uniquely.

-● Reversibility
+Reversibility

-● Key
+Key

-Encryption uses a pair of public and private keys to encrypt and decrypt data.
+Encryption uses public and private keys to encrypt and decrypt data.
 The private key is used to encrypt data, and the public key is used to decrypt it.
-Without a public key, no one can access the data as it is in an unreadable format.
-Encoding does not use any key, so the encoded data can be retrieved or decoded by anyone who has a proper grasp of tools or technologies, as they won’t need any key to decipher data.
+No one can access the data without a public key as it is in an unreadable format.

-● Compliance
+Compliance

 Different regulations like HIPAA (Health Insurance Portability and Accountability Act) and PCI-DSS (Payment Card Industry Data Security Standard) often require security regulations, thus ensuring the security of confidential information.
 However, encoding does not have to meet any security requirements.

-● Tamper Proofing
+Tamper Proofing

-So these are some of the differences between encoding and encryption.
+So, these are some of the differences between encoding and encryption.
 Here is a table for better understanding.

 Encoding Vs Encryption Algorithm Comparison